dfsp-spirit/regfusionr/README.md

 * `mni152_coords_to_fsaverage()` : Map MNI152 RAS coordinates to fsaverage coordinates.
 For the coordinates, you also get the closest surface vertex and information on which hemisphere it belongs to.
 * `vol_to_fsaverage()`: Project the 3D data in an MNI152 or Colin27 volume (in NIFTI or MGH/MGZ format) to fsaverage and obtain per-vertex data (in curv or MGH/MGZ format).
 * `fsaverage_vertices_to_mni152_coords()`: Map fsaverage vertex indices to MNI152 coordinates.
+* `fsaverage_to_vol()`: Project or map per-vertex values from the fsaverage surface to the cortex voxels of an MNI volume.
+Also supports fsaverage6 and fsaverage5 as sources.

 ### Usage examples